INTRODUCING OUR SCHOLARSHIP PROGRAM

 Since 2010 CEO Netweavers has harnessed the unique combination of our members Pay-It-Forward culture and CEO experience to:

-Mentor MBA students with our experiences and connections
+Mentor EMBA students with our experiences and connections

 Help more than 70 smaller companies grow via our Inflection Point program